PoterekM/Poterek-Portfolio/README.md

-# _{Application Name}_

-#### _{Brief description of application}, {Date of current version}_
+# _{Michelle Poterek's Resume}_

+#### _{A webpage that contains my portfolio, resume, and an about-me section}, {May 26, 2017}_

-#### By _**{List of contributors}**_
+#### By _**{Michelle Poterek}**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_{This webpage contains an initial index page with 3 subsections: resume, portfolio, and a bit about me.
+This is so a party interested in collaborating can navigate to the subsection they find most relevant to the aspect that they find most important when finding a web developer.}_

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* _Bootstrap v3.3.7 is being used.
+If for any reason bootstrap becomes incompatible, please use the Bootstrap CSS CDN and use that link in the top of the styleseets instead_
+* _The webpage will largely work without internet connection once pages are loaded except for the background-image in the About Me_

 ## Known Bugs

-_{ The index page images collide at certain break-points when adjusting the size of the browser window.
+_{The index page images collide at certain break-points when adjusting the size of the browser window.}_

-  Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

 ## Support and contact details

 _{ Please feel free to collaborate with me!
-You can fork my repository and
+You can fork my repository or feel free to e-mail me with any comments, questions, or feedback.}_

-  Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_{This webpage is built using HTML, CSS, and a Bootstrap Stylesheet.}_

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+*{This webpage is under the MIT License}*

+Copyright (c) 2017 **_{Michelle Poterek}_**